 - To provide education regarding, and to improve people’s understanding of cats and proper care of cats and other animals amongst the public in general, and the young in particular

 - To arrange for the treatment of sick or injured cats, kittens, and other animals by veterinary surgeons where these are the property of persons who cannot afford professional fees, or where their owner is unknown

 - To provide food and shelter for unwanted or stray cats, kittens, and other animals, to find suitable homes for them and to re-home animals wherever possible

-- As a humane solution for cats, to engage in the trap, neuter, and release programme
+- As a humane solution for community stray cats, we engage in the trap, neuter, and return (TNR) programmes